szszoke/trainee/readme.md

 1. Contractions such as "I'm" or "you've" are considered one word
 2. When a file contains multiple most used words of the same quantity, all of them are surrounded
-3. Multiple case styles of a word are considered to be the same word
+3. Multiple case styles (upper/lowercase) of a word are considered to be the same word
-4. Punctuation makrs are not considered to be the part of the words and are ignored
+4. Punctuation marks and special symbols except _ (underline) are not considered to be the part of the words and are ignored

 ### System requirements